feathersui/feathersui-website/docs/haxe-openfl/vertical-layout.md

 Children with percentage sizing may be combined with children using fixed pixel heights.
 In that case, [`percentHeight`](https://api.feathersui.com/current/feathers/layout/VerticalLayoutData.html#percentHeight) will be based on the remaining space in the parent container after the fixed pixel height is subtracted from the container's height.

-In the following example, we have two children again, but this time, the first child is a fixed `150.0` pixels tall, and the second child uses [`percentHeight`](https://api.feathersui.com/current/feathers/layout/VerticalLayoutData.html#percentHeight).
+In the following example, there are two children again, but this time, the first child is a fixed `150.0` pixels tall, and the second child uses [`percentHeight`](https://api.feathersui.com/current/feathers/layout/VerticalLayoutData.html#percentHeight).
 In this situation, the percentage will be based on the height of the container _minus 150.0 pixels_.

 ```hx
 var container = new LayoutGroup();